 OA 210 Records Management (2) This course covers alphabetic, subject, numeric, and geographic filing systems and methods using ARMA rules.
 The life cycle of a record is presented with special emphasis on records retention and charge-out procedures.
 Students apply the steps to processing correspondence for each filing method while completing a simulation using these systems.
 Fall, Spring.

-OA 213 Survey of Accounting (3) The students will learn the accounting system as it relates to responsibilities that a secretary may fulfill.
-A practical approach is taken to bookkeeping through the entire accounting cycle: preparing journal entries, adjusting entries, closing entries, and preparing formal financial statements.
+OA 213 Survey of Accounting (3) Students will learn a practical approach to preparing journal entries, adjusting entries, closing entries, and formal financial statements along with banking procedures and control of cash.
+Ten-key skills are developed.
 Fall.